paiv/blog/_posts/2016-04-24-synacor-challenge.md

 Well, lesson learned.
 Get the true meaning of the function.
 Analyze actual data.

-With teleporting solved, I jump to the beach and walk to the vault lock.
+With teleporting solved, I jump on the beach and walk to vault lock.

 Vault Lock
 ----------

-The journal gives general description of the task, and I have all the tools at hand.
+Journal gives general description of the task, and I have all the tools at hand.

 I extract data for the vault lock, with room operation and connections.
 Then I run a tree search to find the shortest solution, no tricks here.